La-Lojban/lojban.pw/data/pages/en/resources/guaspi/grammar.md

 ## Parse Tree

 The grammar is stated in Backus-Naur form in [Section [Backus]](conclusn.html#Backus).
-For grammatical purposes there is only one kind of phrase (though distinctions are made at the organizational level), but words have five categories: the two words _fu_ and _fi_ , sentence start words, other prefixes, and everything else.
-The main part of a phrase is a sequence of one or more words collectively called the phrase predicate; any prefixes in this must come first.
+For grammatical purposes there is only one kind of phrase (though distinctions are made at the organizational level), but words have five categories: the two words _<span class="latex">fu</span>_ and _<span class="latex">fi</span>_ , sentence start words, other prefixes, and everything else.
+The main part of a phrase is a sequence of one or more words collectively called the <span class="latex">phrase predicate</span>; any prefixes in this must come first.
 After any of the prefixes or after the whole predicate the sub-phrases are interspersed.
 They, of course, have their own prefixes, predicates and sub-phrases.

-Let us understand phrases with the help of the example in the following figure, showing the parse tree of a simple sentence.
+Let us understand phrases with the help of the example in the following figure, showing the <span class="latex">parse tree</span> of a simple sentence.
 The root phrase is at the top; parse trees grow upside down.
 Sub-phrases with their own predicates come at the next lower level.
 These in turn may have their own sub-phrases.
 Each phrase is at a certain level and it attaches to the most recent phrase at the next higher level.
 The tones (see [Table 4 [Tones]](grammar.html#Tones)) show the level of each word relative to the one before it.

 * * *